LeapLabTHU/FLatten-Transformer/README.md

 ## Updates

-- May 28 2024: **Solve numerical instability problem.** Now FLatten Transformers can be trained with auto mixed precision (amp) or float16.
+- May 28 2024: **Fix numerical instability problem.** Now FLatten Transformers can be trained with auto mixed precision (amp) or float16.

 ## Introduction